tryton-vanmeer/Toshokan/README.md

 # Toshokan (図書館 Library)

-Toshokan is a CLI tool for searching your installed Steam games to find their APPID
+Toshokan is a CLI tool for interacting with your Steam library on Linux

 ## Notes